 Four different Ottoman script collare plates have been seen in private collections, and one appears to translate into the modern Turkish word - Bekci (or guard).
 These four appear to be specialised units of soldiers in the Ottoman Army.

 Right - A further example of a collar insignia plate.
 The Ottoman script (identifying the role or function of the wearer is yet to be translated).
 Traditionally, the Ottoman Army had specialised soldiers, with specific duties, such as 'Military Labourers' who undertook manufacture of equipment and uniform maintenance.
 For instance, in WW1 the average Turkish Army company, as part of the Company HQ staff, had the following:

 In 1840, Prussian flintlock musket were bought.
-These were the older version flintlocks which were being phased out of service in Prussia, by the newly introduced new Potsdamwerke (Percussion Musket) M1840.
+These were older version flintlocks being phased out of service in Prussia, by the newly introduced new Potsdamwerke (Percussion Musket) M1840.
 These Prussian flintlocks were still in service in 1854-56.

-Right - This figure extracted from the Vinkhuizjen Collection, has a pencil description of "Garde", with two dates "1850", and "1851", hand written on it.
+Right - This figure has a pencil description of "Garde", with two dates "1850", and "1851", hand written on it (Vinkhuizjen Collection).
 However, more correctly, this figure:

 In the line infantry chest loops ending in tassels were used to show the lower grade NCO, and officer’s ranks.
 These related: